The Electric Kool-Aid Acid Test: Cultural significance and reception

 The Electric Kool-Aid Acid Test has been described as faithful and "essential" in depicting the roots and growth of the hippie movement.

 The New Journalism literary style is seen to have elicited either fascination or incredulity by its audience.
 While The Electric Kool-Aid Acid Test was not the original standard for New Journalism, it is the most-often cited work of that genre.
 Wolfe's descriptions and accounts of the adventures of Kesey and his cohort were influential on the cultural perception of the figures and events in the book.
-Wolfe's style is particularly characteristic of New Journalism as he invites the reader to view the work as fiction rather than reportage.
+Wolfe's style is particularly characteristic of New Journalism as he invites the reader to view the work as subjective rather than traditional objective reportage.

 The book received modest literary acclaim, in particular for the clear narrative Wolfe maintained amidst the indulgent and often intoxicated milieu depicted.
 Despite Wolfe's immersion within Kesey's "movement" and advocacy of Kesey's and the Pranksters' ideology, he renders sober portrayals of their experiences as being triggered by both paranoia and the acid trips which had become the group's cultural motif.
-Wolfe chronicles the Prankster's day-to-day lives and numerous psychedelic experiences and his abstinence usefully differentiates his point of view.
+Wolfe chronicles the Pranksters' day-to-day lives and numerous psychedelic experiences and his abstinence usefully differentiates his point of view.
 Wolfe endeavors to depict the Pranksters and Kesey within their environment and as he believes they themselves wished to be seen.

 While some saw New Journalism as the future of literature, the concept was not without criticism.
 There were many who challenged the believability of the style and there were many questions and criticisms about whether accounts were true.
 However, Wolfe challenged such claims and notes that in books like The Electric Kool-Aid Acid Test, he was nearly invisible throughout the narrative.
 He argues that he produced an uninhibited account of the events he witnessed.
 As proponents of fiction and orthodox nonfiction continued to question the validity of New Journalism, Wolfe stood by the growing discipline.
 Wolfe thought that this method of writing transformed the subjects of newspapers and articles into people with whom audiences could relate and sympathize.